Fourier Epicycles Simulator Back

 3. "Is the phase (initial angle) just decorative?"

 Though less flashy than radius or speed, phase is a critically important parameter that determines the shape.
 For example, two circles with the same radius will trace completely different elliptical paths for the pen tip depending on whether their phases are offset by 90 degrees.
-When reconstructing a signal from Fourier coefficients in practice, incorrect phase information scrambles the waveform.
-Try turning the "phase" display ON in the simulator to see how the starting position of each circle varies.
+When reconstructing a signal from Fourier coefficients in practice, incorrect phase information badly distorts the waveform.
+In this simulator too, you can see that each circle's arm starts pointing in a different direction from the very beginning.